Graduate Financial Aid

 If you have any questions along the way, please contact us.

 Please Note: At the present time, the only type of financial aid awarded by Lakeland College for graduate students is the Federal Stafford loan.
 Students are encouraged to seek outside scholarships to help them meet their educational costs.
+Students may apply for the Graduate PLUS loan, but note that loan is dependent upon a required credit check.

 For maximum consideration of financial aid, the following steps are required: